matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 And you are finding characteristics that maybe you want to lift later, as abstraction.
-And then this is the kind of thing, if you do this during the day, I promise you you are going to get new ideas when you hit the hammock or the bed.
+And then this is the kind of thing, if you do this during the day, I promise you, you are going to get new ideas when you hit the hammock or the bed.

 [Time 0:53:18]